Leshan Sichuan, China Travel Guide

 Waste bins are readily available in Leshan.
 Recycling infrastructure exists, despite the fact that it may not be as comprehensive or clearly delineated as in some Western countries.

 Sichuan Province generally has abundant water supplies; however, conservation stays important.
-Mind your water usage in hotels and guesthouses.
+Mind your water usage at places to stay and guesthouses.

 Consider offsetting your carbon emissions for international and domestic flights.
 Many airlines and third-party organizations offer programs to calculate and mitigate your travel carbon footprint.